Undergraduate Course Catalog 2016-2017

 Three 500-level communication analysis courses (12 credits)

 At least two of the three 500-level courses must have different 400-level prerequisites.
 Majors must earn a grade of C- or better in all three of these analysis courses.
 CMN 500, Public Speaking, and CMN 599, Internship, cannot be used to fulfill an analysis course requirement.

 Four upper-division courses (16 credits)

 Students are eligible to take upper-division courses after successfully completing at least two of the 500-level analysis courses, each with a different 400-level prerequisite.
 Students will be encouraged to focus at least three of their upper-division courses on one of six thematic concentrations: Histories and Traditions in Communication; Political Communication and Public Space; Communication, Community, and Everyday Life; Culture and Identities; Citizenship and Advocacy; and Visual Communication.
 At least one of the student’s four upper-division courses must be at the 700 level.
 Majors must earn a grade of C- or better in all upper-division courses.

-A maximum of 4 credits of independent study (CMN 795) may be counted toward the major.
+A maximum of 8 credits of independent study (CMN 795) may be counted toward the major.
 CMN 799, Honors Thesis, and CMN 796, Commentary, cannot be used to fulfill an advanced course requirement.
-The Discovery Program Capstone requirement may be fulfilled by completing any 700-level communication course except CMN 795 and CMN 796.
+The Discovery Program Capstone requirement may be fulfilled by completing any 700-level communication course except CMN 796.
+CMN 795 can only fulfill the capstone requirement with department approval and can be repeated for a maximum of 8 credits.

 Transfer students must complete 20 credits of their communication coursework at UNH to complete the major satisfactorily.
 Exchange students may transfer no more than 10 approved credits from another institution to be applied toward completion of the communication major at UNH.